Patience in the age of instant gratification

-Competing with Society
+Competing with society

 As I work on being more patient, society around me may be working in the opposite direction.
 Instant gratification is, almost by default, a normal way of life.
 Looking at smartphone usage, we are designing a lifestyle of instant gratification.
 It’s going to be a challenge to not let social pressures influence personal perspectives.

-I’m hoping one outcome of this experiment in patience will be that I can remain focused in my tasks and not be stressed.
+I’m hoping one outcome of this experiment in patience will be that I can remain focused on my tasks and not be stressed.
 In times when I’m not receiving instant feedback or instant results, I want to be relaxed and collected.

 Going back to the competition with society, constantly looking for life-hacks and shortcuts in life make it easy to find mistakes and failure.
 I think of this as a Google search, how many times do you go beyond the first page?
 The second page?
 Not often I bet, I’ve been working on going through a few pages before I stop and refine the search parameters.